jacky4eyes/Udacity-Computer-Vision-solutions/README.md

 Perhaps running a prior round of kernel to establish a contrast profile in the images would be helpful.
 Of course, since the regions of the same object are different from the 2 images, some smoothing is necessary.

 The NCC method inherently handles such situation with better tolerance. <mark>Therefore, for less noisy images, it can be argued that small-window NCC serves better as the default method.</mark>

+## PS3

+### Projective matrix via DLT (Direct Linear Transformation)

+Tolve solve the M matrix, the easist way is using SVD, i.e. $A = UDV^T$.

+The solution will be the 12th column of the V matrix, which corresponds to the least non-zero singular value of A.

+This method generally prefers more data points than less.
+With more than 16 points, the numerical result tends to have very low uncertainly and decently low square error.

+### Fundamental matrix